keeneyetact/retroBoard/README.md

 ### Version 4.16.0

 - Complete overhaul of the translations.
 Switching to [i18next](https://www.i18next.com).
 Translated all languages using Machine Learning (via Crowdin).
-- Added translations for the Ukrainian language, and a link to provide help for Ukraine.
+- Added translations for the Ukrainian language, and a link to provide help for Ukraine 🇺🇦.
 - Fix the empty file download when logging using Google OAuth
 - Upgrade the documentation to the latest version of Docusaurus
 - Add more integration tests, covering password accounts and account deletion
+- Added the language picker in the account page, in addition to the side panel

 ### Version 4.15.0